Contributors Dropdown icon

 How to allocate marketing budgets across multiple marketing channels?

-Now, once you’ve allocated your digital spending across projects and initiatives, there’s still work to do.
+Now, once you’ve allocated your spend across projects and marketing efforts, there’s still work to do.
 You must choose how to allocate your online marketing advertising budget across different channels for the best results.

-For example: if you’ve decided to use YouTube, Instagram, LinkedIn, and Reddit, how should you split the ad budget across them?
+For example: if you’ve decided to use YouTube, Instagram, LinkedIn, and Reddit, how should you split the marketing budget across them?

 The first step is revisiting your overall marketing strategy.
-That will guide you on how to split ad spending budget across the short, medium, and long-term goals.
+That will guide you on how to split ad spending budgets for your ad campaigns across the short, medium, and long-term goals.

 Using the 70-20-10 distribution rule

-With that as a starting point, you can distribute your ad budget across channels following the rule of 70-20-10 distribution.
+With that as a starting point, you can distribute your marketing budget across channels following the rule of 70-20-10 distribution.
 This means spending:

 • 70% of the budget on proven channels you are confident will work.
 This knowledge will come from past performance studies.